Interior Secretary (Pakistan)

-The Interior Secretary of Pakistan (Urdu: معتمدِ داخلہ پاکستان) is the Federal Secretary for the Ministry of Interior.
-As in-charge of the country's law and order machinery, the Interior Secretary is one of the most coveted and sensitive positions in the Government of Pakistan.
+The interior secretary of Pakistan (Urdu: معتمدِ داخلہ پاکستان) is the federal secretary for the Ministry of Interior.
+As in-charge of the country's law and order machinery, the interior secretary is one of the most coveted and sensitive positions in the Government of Pakistan.
 The position holder is a BPS-22 grade officer, usually belonging to the Pakistan Administrative Service.

-Notable organisations that come under the control of the Interior Secretary includes the Federal Investigation Agency (FIA), National Database and Registration Authority (NADRA), Directorate General of Immigration & Passports (I&P) and the paramilitary forces namely Frontier Constabulary (FC) and Pakistan Rangers.
-The administration of the Islamabad Capital Territory is also under the Interior Secretary, as the Chief Commissioner Islamabad directly reports to the Interior Secretary.
+Notable organisations that come under the control of the interior secretary include the Federal Investigation Agency (FIA), National Database and Registration Authority (NADRA), Directorate General of Immigration & Passports (I&P) and the paramilitary forces namely Frontier Constabulary (FC) and Pakistan Rangers.
+The administration of the Islamabad Capital Territory is also under the interior secretary, as the chief commissioner of Islamabad directly reports to the interior secretary.

-List of Interior Secretaries
+List of interior secretaries

-This table lists down the names of Interior Secretaries that have been in office since January 2001.
+This table lists down the names of interior secretaries that have been in office since January 2001.